AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts/python/index.md

 ## Step Two: Setting up the project

-1) In your Downloads folder, find the ZIP file with your credentials: PDFServicesSDK-Python (Extract, Auto-tag)Samples.zip.
+1) In your Downloads folder, find the ZIP file with your credentials: PDFServicesSDK-PythonSamples.zip.
 If you unzip that archive, you will find a folder of samples and the `pdfservices-api-credentials.json` file.

 ![Samples](./shot5_spc.png)

 2) Take the `pdfservices-api-credentials.json` file and place it in a new directory.
+Remember that these credential files are important and should be stored safely.

 3) At the command line, change to the directory you created, and run the following command to install the Python SDK: `pip install pdfservices-sdk`.

+[//]: # (TODO update this ss  )
 ![alt](shot7.png)

 At this point, we've installed the Python SDK for Adobe PDF Services API as a dependency for our project and have copied over our credentials files.

 Our application will take an Invoice PDF document, `sampleInvoice.pdf` (downloadable from <a href="./sampleInvoice.pdf" target="_blank">here</a>), and will use the sealing options with default appearance options to apply electronic seal over the PDF document by invoking Acrobat Services API and generate an electronically sealed PDF.

 4) In your editor, open the directory where you previously copied the credentials.
-Create a new file, `autotag.py`.
+Create a new file, `electronic-seal.py`.

 Now you're ready to begin coding.